rosameliacarioni/HDFS-Spark-fraud-detection/README.md

 # ID2221 Project

+## Instructions
+### Prerequisites:
+- Docker (tested with v27.3.1 on Ubuntu and v27.2.0 on Docker for Windows)

+### Steps:
+1. Enter the project root directory (contains `infra/` and `notebooks/` subdirectories).
+2. Download `Base.csv` from [Kaggle](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022) and place it into `notebooks/data`.
+3. Start the Docker Compose deployment with `docker compose -f infra/docker-compose.yml up`.
+After pulling and building all images (3-5 minutes), the services will start.
+The HDFS containers may need one or two minutes to start up fully.
+4. Open the Jupyter Web-UI or connect to it from an editor of choice at `http://localhost:8888` using the token `ID2221`.
+5. Navigate to the `work/hdfs` directory (mounted from the `notebooks/hdfs` directory), open and execute either the exploratory analysis (`eda.ipynb`) or gradient boosted tree model training and evaluation (`basic_gbt.ipynb`).
+6. The visualizations will be visible in the notebook and model prediction results saved to the `results` keyspace of the local Cassandra instance.

 ## Dataset

-Sérgio Jesus, José Pombal, Duarte Alves, André Cruz, Pedro Saleiro, Rita P. Ribeiro, Joao Gama, and Pedro Bizarro.
+Source: Sérgio Jesus, José Pombal, Duarte Alves, André Cruz, Pedro Saleiro, Rita P. Ribeiro, Joao Gama, and Pedro Bizarro.
 Turning the Tables: Biased, Imbalanced, Dynamic Tabular Datasets for ML Evaluation, November 2022.
 URL http://arxiv.org/abs/2211.13358. arXiv:2211.13358

 [Source on Kaggle](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022)

-Dataset: Base ("Sampled to best represent original dataset")
+Used data: `Base.csv` ("Sampled to best represent original dataset")

 ## Infrastructure
 `infra/docker-compose.yml` contains the containers for a single-node Hadoop cluster and a jupyter-spark container.